GaudiHan/credit-risk-default-prediction/README.md

 # Download data (see Data section above)

-# Run notebooks in order
+# Run notebooks in the notebooks/ directory in order
 jupyter notebook notebooks/01_eda.ipynb
 ```